Qualcomm dips on risk of losing Apple, Intel gains

 The change would affect iPhones released in the fall of 2018, but Apple could still change course before then, two people familiar with the matter told Reuters on Monday.

-A number of analysts, however, raised questions about the wisdom of Apple switching from one of its long-time vendors at a time when it has already had to push back the release of its 10th anniversary iPhone X due to issues with new tech.
+“Qualcomm’s share represents about $1.5-1.75 billion in annual revenue,” Raymond James analyst Chris Caso said.

-“While Intel’s new modem does support CDMA, it will be their first generation CDMA device, which carries inherent risks,” Raymond James analyst Chris Caso told Reuters.
+That estimate is less than a tenth of Qualcomm’s 2016 revenue of $23.55 billion, and under 5 percent of Intel’s annual revenue of nearly $60 billion.

-Another analyst, Baird Equity’s Tristan Gerra, said the share of Intel’s modem chips in the iPhone could approach 100 percent within the next two years from less than 50 percent currently.
+The share of Intel’s modem chips in the iPhone could approach 100 percent within the next two years, rapidly shrinking losses in the chipmaker’s mobile phone business, Baird Equity analyst Tristan Gerra said.

-“The jury is still out if Apple decides to go in this direction and away from Qualcomm but it would be a potentially game-changing move,” Daniel Ives, analyst at GBH Insights told Reuters.
+Qualcomm’s shares were down 6.7 percent at $50.99 in midday trading on Tuesday.

-One analyst estimated the annual value of Qualcomm’s share of Apple chips at about $1.5-1.75 billion in revenue compared to the chipmaker’s 2016 revenue of $23.55 billion and Intel’s nearly $60 billion.
+Apple’s shares rose 1.3 percent to a record high after reviewers gave an overwhelmingly positive verdict for the iPhone X. (Reporting by Supantha Mukherjee in Bengaluru; Editing by Sai Sachin Ravikumar)